erictt/computer-science-learning/source/_posts/cs6210/lesson-09.md

 <img src="https://i.imgur.com/WApbZ7g.png" style="width: 800px" />

-- The traditional approach for constructing a distributed hash table involves a greedy algorithm where a key value is placed in a node that is very close to the key.
+- The traditional approach for constructing a distributed hash table involves a greedy algorithm where a key value is placed **in a node that is very close to the key**.
 When retrieving a key, the algorithm looks for the node closest to the key.
 - Routing tables at each node in the system only list the nodes that can be communicated with directly.
 - If a node is not in the routing table, the algorithm goes to a node that is close enough to the desired node, hoping that it will know how to communicate with the desired node.
 - The goal of the greedy approach is to get to the desired destination as quickly as possible with the minimum number of hops.